hgc123123/nyush-cluster/nyush-cluster/docs/connecting/connecting.md

     ```

     !!! hint
         There are two login nodes, `hpc.shanghai.nyu.edu` and `hpclogin.shanghai.nyu.edu`.
-There are two for
-        redundancy reasons.
-Please do not perform big file transfers or an `sshfs`
-        mount via the login nodes.
+        .
+Please do not perform big file transfers or an `sshfs` mount via the login nodes.

     Please also read [Advanced SSH](./advanced-ssh/overview.md) for more custom scenarios how to connect to NYU Shanghai HPC.
     If you are using a Windows PC to access NYU Shanghai HPC, please read [Connecting via SSH on Windows](./connecting-windows.md)